horoscofox/pyhoroscofox/README.md

     </a>
 </p>

-Retrieve your horoscope, written by Paolo Fox
+Retrieve your horoscope, written by Paolo Fox and Branko

 ## How to use 👾